Sharp weighted log-Sobolev inequalities: characterization of equality cases and applications: Application: sharp weighted hypercontractivity

 \begin{remark}\rm As a final remark we should mention that there is a well-known equivalence between the log-Sobolev inequality, hypercontractivity of the Hopf-Lax semigroup and Pr\'ekopa-Leindler inequalities, see \cite{Gentil}, \cite{delPinoDolbeaultGentil}.
 It would be therefore feasible that this equivalence is also reflected in the characterization of the equality cases in these inequalities.
 Consequently, one possible route to obtain a characterization of the extremals in the weighted log-Sobolev inequality could have been done as follows: Start from weighted Pr\'ekopa-Leindler inequalities as shown by Milman and Rotem \cite{MR_Adv}.
 Next, obtain a characterization of the equality cases here using the techniques of Balogh and Krist\'aly \cite{BK_Adv} or Dubuc \cite{Dubuc}.
 Using the characterization of the equality cases in the weighted Pr\'ekopa-Leindler inequality, the characterization of the equality case in the Hopf-Lax hypercontractivity estimate could be deduced and could be used for a characterization of the extremals in the weighted log-Sobolev inequality.
 We think that this strategy could be worked out, however the technical complexity involved in this process would be at least comparable if not higher to the one of the present paper. \end{remark}

-{\bf Acknowledgment.} A. Krist\'aly thanks the members of Institute of Mathematics, Universit\"at Bern, for their invitation and kind hospitality, where the present work has been initiated.
-We thank N. Ghoussoub, E. Indrei and E. Milman for their comments on the first version of the manuscript.
+{\bf Acknowledgment.} The authors thank the anonymous Referee for all valuable comments and suggestions that significantly improved the presentation of the paper.
+A. Krist\'aly also thanks the members of Institute of Mathematics, Universit\"at Bern, for their invitation and kind hospitality, where the present work has been initiated.